TylerGubala/blenderpy/README.md

 ## Getting Started

-Prebuilt wheels are provided for popular Platforms (MacOS, Windows, and Ubuntu).
-Prebuilds include "normal" installation (`bpy`), CUDA (`bpy-cuda`) and Optix (`bpy-optix`).
-Choosing the correct version depends on your use-case and hardware but in general `bpy` should be just fine for non-rendering automation tasks while `bpy-optix` has the best performance but requires a NVIDIA RTX Card and up to date drivers.
+Prebuilt wheels are provided for popular Platforms (MacOS, Windows, and `manylinux`).
+Prebuilds are complete builds with audio, CUDA, and Optix functionality, like you would expect with installing the complete application.

+## Prerequisites

+Both building the Python package from sources and installing the `wheel` files require [the bare minimum dependencies listed on the Blender 3D wiki for building Blender](https://wiki.blender.org/wiki/Building_Blender). **Get these first before opening a new issue**.

 ### Installing

-Installing a prebuilt on these platforms is simple.
+Installing from `pypi`:

 `pip install bpy && bpy_post_install`

+Installing from `wheel` file (see [Releases](https://github.com/TylerGubala/blenderpy/releases) page):

+`pip install <PATH_TO_WHEEL_FILE> && bpy_post_install`

 ### Uninstalling